Broad, Inclusive Training in Center City Philly

 In 2014, I moved back to Philadelphia with the goal of making sure that being healthy wouldn’t face barriers depending on your zip code, bank statement, skin color or sexual orientation.

-Subversus is a commitment to breaking those barriers and discovering that in doing so, we can all create the community we need and deserve.
-This isn’t a gym, it’s a movement.
-Subvert the acceptable and become exceptional with us.
+Subversus is a commitment to breaking those barriers and discovering that in doing so, we can each build the pain-free and strong bodies we deserve.
+Subvert limitations and achieve your true physical expression with us.

 Our non-profit empowers citizens returning from prison to become fitness professionals.

-UliftU is our passion project and 501c3 nonprofit — an educational program designed to train formerly incarcerated inmates into certified functional fitness coaches.
+UliftU is our passion project and 501c3 nonprofit — an educational program designed to train currently and formerly incarcerated individuals into certified personal trainers.
 Graduates of the program go on to Coach at our gym as well as around the city.

 UliftU addresses three critical areas of health:

-- Operating free fitness programs in North Philadelphia led by our Graduates in under-resourced neighborhoods.
+- Operating daily free fitness programs in North Philadelphia led by our Graduates in under-resourced neighborhoods.

 - Ulift-Youth, our program working with kids currently in the juvenile justice system, pairing them with UliftU trainees and graduates for fitness training and mentorship.